 One of the most important differences between cancer cells and normal cells is that cancer cells can keep on multiplying an unlimited number of times, but normal cells eventually stop dividing.
-This difference is where we have chosen to focus our attention, as it has the potential to provide an answer to one of the most problematic issues in cancer treatment – how to kill cancer cells without harming healthy cells.
+This difference is one area where we have chosen to focus our attention, as it has the potential to provide an answer to one of the most problematic issues in cancer treatment – how to kill cancer cells without harming healthy cells.

 It is the progressive shortening of telomeres (the DNA at the ends of chromosomes) which sets a limit on the number of times normal cells can divide.
 This does contribute to aging, but also acts as a powerful protection against normal cells becoming cancerous.

 Cancers evade this limitation, and effectively become ‘immortal’, by switching on one of two telomere lengthening mechanisms: an enzyme called telomerase or the Alternative Lengthening of Telomeres (ALT) mechanism, which was discovered by CMRI.
 If blocking telomere lengthening mechanisms is to become a viable option for cancer treatment, we need a thorough understanding of both mechanisms.